 The duty-free zone and the beforementioned shop are the only places where you can do some shopping.
 After leaving the airport, you are not allowed to go to any stores for 5 days.
 The car rental companies were also open and an Arion Bank where you could exchange money.
 Everything else was closed (e.g. restaurants).

-I exchanged 100 EUR to ISK just in case but it was completely unnecessary and at the end of the trip I still had some cash left.
+I exchanged 100 EUR for ISK just in case but it was completely unnecessary and at the end of the trip I still had some cash left.
 Everywhere in Iceland I paid with my Revolut card and depending on my needs I exchanged money through the Revolut app.
-Thanks to that I didn’t had to worry about the amount of cash in ISK and about finding the place with the best exchange rate.
-In case you don’t have an Revolut card yet with this link you will get one for free + 10 EUR for the start!
+Thanks to that I didn’t have to worry about the amount of cash in ISK and about finding the place with the best exchange rate.

 Transportation from the Keflavik Airport during quarantine

 Public transport cannot be used during quarantine.
 You can get around by taxi or a rented car.
-We decided to rent a car to get from the airport to the city, and used the opportunity to go for a walk near to Reykjavik.
+We decided to rent a car to get from the airport to the city and used the opportunity to go for a walk near Reykjavik.